Weight Loss Procedures

 Preparing for Surgery

-Preparation for gastric sleeve surgery is a multi-step process that begins with a comprehensive consultation with a bariatric surgeon.
-During this phase, you’ll undergo several medical evaluations and tests to ensure you’re a suitable candidate for the surgery.
-Lifestyle modifications are crucial at this stage.
-You may be asked to start a physical activity regimen and to stop smoking or drinking alcohol.
+Preparation for gastric sleeve surgery is a multi-step process that begins with a comprehensive consultation with Dr Puhalla.
+You may be asked to undergo several medical investigations if indicated, such as a gastroscopy or heart check, to ensure you’re a suitable candidate for the surgery.
+A blood test is also recommended for all patients.
+Lifestyle modifications are important to consider at this stage, such as starting some exercise if you aren’t already, and ceasing smoking or drinking alcohol.
 Diet changes, such as reducing calorie intake, are often recommended to shrink the liver and reduce surgical risks.

 Sleeve Gastrectomy Surgery Explained